todogroup/todogroup.org/content/en/community.md

 The TODO EU chapter was formed by TODO Members based in Europe.
 This chapter was created with the aim of working together to improve OSPO adoption and education within Europe and discuss with the broader community the challenges European organizations face when implementing an open source program.

 TODO EU Chapter Members organize public monthly sync meetings open to everyone.
-If you would like to participate, please send an email to info@todogroup.org  to get your invite.
+If you would like to participate, you can join the EMEA monthly Sync meetings [here](https://community.linuxfoundation.org/todo-group-europe/)